Adapters

 → Convert to Web RequestIs this a static asset? → Yes: serve from dist/client/

-→ Is this a prerendered page? → Yes: serve static HTML (Node checks ISG staleness)
+→ Is this a prerendered page? → Yes: serve static HTML or the platform's ISG cache

 → Delegate to handlePrachtRequest()